logo

 FAQ

-Q2: What happens if only 24V is available for the brake supply on this motor?
+Q2: What happens if only 24V is applied to the B175 brake supply?

 Q4: Is the A06B-0143-B175 compatible with Alpha i amplifiers?